nlml/nlml.github.io/_posts/2019-06-29-placeholder.md

 loss = cross_entropy(output, target) + args.alpha * lds
 ```

 To use this repo for FAT2019 however, I needed to make a couple of changes to the implementation.
+The main problem is that it expects a classification model, so it uses softmax before the KL divergence over the classification distribution.

-The main problem is that the softmax + KL-divergence setup provided in that repo will not work in our multi-label context.
-To overcome this I removed the softmax, and replaced the KL-divergence loss between the new and old predictions with the binary cross-entropy loss.
-For more details, see the diffs between the [Pytorch VAT repo](https://github.com/lyakaap/VAT-pytorch/blob/master/vat.py#L60) and [my fork](https://github.com/nlml/freesoundkaggle/blob/master/vat_loss.py#L67).
+In our case, we use binary cross-entropy to predict a separate distribution *for each* label, rather than a distribution *over* labels.
+To overcome this I replaced the softmax with a sigmoid (where needed), and replaced the KL-divergence loss between the new and old predictions with the binary cross-entropy loss.
+For details, see the diffs between the [Pytorch VAT repo](https://github.com/lyakaap/VAT-pytorch/blob/master/vat.py#L60) and [my fork](https://github.com/nlml/freesoundkaggle/blob/master/vat_loss.py#L67).

 ## Mixup and Mixmatch

+Another technique I (and many other Kagglers) played around with was [mixup](https://arxiv.org/abs/1710.09412).
+In mixup,

 ## Mean teacher